Katsura Tarō: Army career

+Political career

 After the war, he was elevated with the title of shishaku (viscount) under the kazoku peerage system.
 He was appointed 2nd Governor-General of Taiwan from 2 June 1896, to October 1896.

 In successive cabinets from 1898 to 1901, he served as Minister of War.

-Prime Minister

 Katsura Tarō served as the 11th, 13th and 15th prime minister of Japan.
 His position as the longest-serving prime minister of Japan (total length) was surpassed by Shinzō Abe on 20 November 2019.

-First administration
+First premiership (1901–1906)

 Katsura became prime minister for the first time on 2 June 1901, and he retained the office for four and a half years to 7 January 1906, which was then a record in Japan.
 Japan emerged as a major imperialist power in East Asia.
 In terms of foreign affairs, it was marked by the Anglo-Japanese Alliance of 1902 and victory over the Russian Empire in the Russo-Japanese War of 1904–1905.
-During his tenure, the Taft–Katsura agreement, accepting Japanese hegemony over Korea, was reached with the United States.
-Katsura received the Grand Cross of the Order of St Michael and St George from British King Edward VII and was elevated to the rank of marquess by Emperor Meiji.
+During his first premiership, the Taft–Katsura agreement, accepting Japanese hegemony over Korea, was reached with the United States.
+Katsura received the Grand Cross of the Order of St Michael and St George from King Edward VII of the United Kingdom and was elevated to the rank of marquess by Emperor Meiji.

-In terms of domestic policy, Katsura was a strictly conservative politician who attempted to distance himself from the Diet of Japan and party politics.
-His political views mirrored that of Yamagata Aritomo in that he viewed that his sole responsibility was to the Emperor.
+In terms of domestic policy, Katsura was a strictly conservative politician who attempted to distance himself from the Imperial Diet and party politics.
+His political views mirrored that of former prime minister Yamagata Aritomo in that he viewed that his sole responsibility was to the Emperor.
 He vied for control of the government with the Rikken Seiyūkai, the majority party of the lower house, headed by his archrival, Marquess Saionji Kinmochi.

 In January 1906, Katsura resigned the premiership to Saionji Kinmochi over the unpopular Treaty of Portsmouth (1905), ending the war between Japan and Russia.
 However, his resignation was part of a "back door deal," brokered by Hara Takashi to alternate power between Saionji and Hara.

 On 1 April 1906, he was awarded the Grand Cordon of the Supreme Order of the Chrysanthemum.

-Second administration
+Second premiership (1908–1911)

-Katsura returned as Prime Minister from 14 July 1908, to 30 August 1911.
-His second term was noteworthy for the Japan–Korea Annexation Treaty of 1910.
+Katsura returned as prime minister from 14 July 1908, to 30 August 1911.
+His second premiership was noteworthy for the Japan–Korea Annexation Treaty of 1910 to colonize Korea.
 He also promulgated the Factory Act in 1911, the first act for the purpose of labor protection in Japan.

-Katsura was increasingly unpopular during his second term over public perception that he was using his office to further both his personal fortune and the interests of the military (gunbatsu) over the welfare of the people.
+Katsura was increasingly unpopular during his second premiership over public perception that he was using his office to further both his personal fortune and the interests of the military (gunbatsu) over the welfare of the people.
 He also faced growing public dissatisfaction over the persistence of the hanbatsu domainal based politics.

 After his resignation, he became a kōshaku (公爵 = prince), Lord Keeper of the Privy Seal of Japan and one of the genrō.